-All activities previously carried out by Hermes now form the international business of Federated Hermes.
-Our brand has evolved, but we still offer the same distinct investment propositions and pioneering responsible investment and stewardship services for which we are renowned - in addition to important new strategies from the entire group.
+All activities previously carried out by Hermes Investment Management are now undertaken by Federated Hermes Limited (or one of its subsidiaries).
+We still offer the same distinct investment propositions and pioneering responsible investment and stewardship services for which we are renowned - in addition to important strategies from the entire group.